gunjankumargaurav7350/gunjankumargaurav/README.md

 <br/>

+1. In this repository, go to **Settings → Secrets and variables → Actions** and confirm `GITHUB_TOKEN` has workflow permissions (or add a Personal Access Token with `repo` scope if needed).
+2. Add a GitHub Actions workflow file (e.g. `.github/workflows/snake.yml`) using the [`Platane/snk`](https://github.com/Platane/snk) action to generate the contribution snake SVG.
 3. Commit, then run the workflow once manually from the **Actions** tab.
 4. The snake SVG will publish to an `output` branch — the image tag already in this README points there automatically.